-In the Dixon lab we have a broad interest in the regulation of non-apoptotic and apoptotic cell death.
+In the Dixon lab we currently have a broad interest in the regulation of non-apoptotic and apoptotic cell death.
 In particular, we want to understand how the perturbation of intracellular metabolism leads or contributes to different forms of cell death.
 This work may have important clinical applications if we can find new drugs that can activate or inhibit different forms of cell death in a way that is helpful to treat diseases such as cancer (insufficient cell death) or neurodegeneration (too much cell death).
 We also have a strong interest in developing new technologies to monitor and quantify cell death.

-We are currently pursuing studies in two general project areas (outlined below).
+We are currently pursuing studies in three general project areas (outlined below).
 New graduate students and postdocs candidates with interests in these areas should contact Scott.
 He likes to talk about cell death, a lot.

 Project 1.
 Large-Scale Analysis of Cell Death Kinetics